instana/otel-dc/vault/ReadMe.md

-## Using Vault(Initial documentaion, will refine and add more detail...)
+## Integrate Vault for the data collector(s)

-To use vault in any module, define the config class as per the yaml, keeping some basic structure intact:
+To use vault in any data collector module, define the config class as per the yaml, keeping some basic structure intact:

   - Have all the instance credentials under the key "instances" and ensure that the key where the secret is to be added come before any other nested key.
   - Add the vault configuration in the yaml with the key "vault" and authType as shown in the example: